AMDmi3/jsonslicer/README.md

 ## Status/TODO

-JsonSlicer is currently in alpha stage, passing tests but pending code safety checks and improvements.
-Also, the following mandatory features are planned to be implemented to consider the module ready to use:

-- Allow to transparently operate on text I/O handles (in addition to bytes I/O) and return text data (instead of bytes) with specified encoding
+JsonSlicer is currently in beta stage, pending production use in [Repology](https://repology.org) project.
+Current testing foci are:

+- Edge cases with uncommon encoding (input/output) configurations
+- Absence of memory leaks

 ## Requirements